OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-quickstart.md

 ## Step 7: Clone the setup script repository and add your configuration files

 1. Clone the [orbit-setup-script](https://github.com/OffchainLabs/orbit-setup-script) repository: `git clone https://github.com/OffchainLabs/orbit-setup-script.git`
-2. Move the `nodeConfig.json` file that you downloaded into the `chain` directory in the root of your cloned `orbit-setup-script` repository.
+2. Move the `nodeConfig.json` file that you downloaded into the `config` directory in the root of your cloned `orbit-setup-script` repository.
 3. Move the `orbitSetupScriptConfig.json` file you downloaded into the `config` directory in the root of your cloned `orbit-setup-script` repository.
 4. Install dependencies by running `yarn install` from the root of the `orbit-setup-script` repository.